pacs-course/pacs-examples/Extras/README.md

 - `CppCon14Lecture` Lectures on the C++14 standard by the CppCon community
 - `Vagrant_guid.pdf` A guide on Vagrant, a tool for virtual machines.

 - `tounix`.
-A simple shell script to transgorm a DOS/Windows text file to Unix, by changing the line endin convention.
+A simple shell script to transform a DOS/Windows text file to Unix, by changing the line ending convention.